-One advantage of social media is that it makes it easy to push your content to a targeted demographic, e.g., to show ads for maternity clothes to young women of childbearing age but not to users over 55.
+One advantage of social media is that it makes it easy to push your content to a targeted demographic.
+For example, you can show ads for maternity clothes to women of childbearing age but not to men, children, or users over 55.
 If you’re using social media to advertise careers with your organization, however, this targeted dissemination may run afoul of anti-discrimination laws.

-Passwords and Connections
+Passwords & Connections

 Questions About Employment Discrimination?